LoJunKai/DW-Game/README.md

   - Use readline to enable input history
   - Implement state machines
   - walking
-  - digging and collecting points
+  - digging and collecting coins

 ## Stage 2 of development
   - The blocks will be covered with #, until digged (or undigged ' ', digged '.'(dot))